o-ran-sc/pti-o2/docs/user-guide.rst

    -  Handle resource change notification

-      When the SMO callback API get the notification that the resource of O-Cloud changing, use the URL to get the latest resource information to update its database
+      When the SMO callback API get the notification that the resource of INF platform changing, use the URL to get the latest resource information to update its database

 -  Orchestrate CNF in helm chart